-The Director of Transportation and Parking is authorized to remove and/or cite Vehicles parked in reserved spaces prior to football and basketball games pursuant to Temporary Parking Restrictions.
-On the day that the relocation occurs, a list of all relocated Vehicles will be available at the offices of the Department of Transportation and Parking in the Department of Public Safety building.
+The Director of Transportation and Parking is authorized to remove and/or cite Vehicles parked in reserved spaces prior to football and basketball games pursuant to Section 3-20.
+On the day that the relocation occurs, a list of all relocated Vehicles will be available at the Department of Transportation and Parking in the Department of Public Safety building.

 - Press releases;

 - Information posted on the website of the Department of Transportation and Parking; and

-- The Chancellor, through his/her delegated administrative officers, may reserve in advance parking lots for use by authorized persons during times designated for football home game day operations.
-Game-day permits are issued and controlled by the Athletic Department, Educational Foundation, the Chancellor’s Office and the Department of Transportation and Parking for these times.
-Vehicles without the appropriate authorization or credentials are not permitted in the affected lots during these times.
+- The Chancellor, through his/her designee(s), may reserve in advance parking lots for use by authorized persons during times designated for football home game day operations.
+Game-day permits are issued and controlled by the Athletic Department, Educational Foundation, the Chancellor’s Office and the Department of Transportation and Parking.
+Vehicles without the appropriate authorization or credentials are not permitted in the affected lots during game days.

-- Certain parking lots will be designated and reserved in advance for use by working employees who have permits for lots that have been reserved for events and others as defined by the Chancellor, through his/her delegated administrative officers.
+- Certain parking lots will be designated and reserved in advance for use by working employees who have permits for lots that have been reserved for events and others as defined by the Chancellor, through his/her designee(s).
 Vehicles already parked in lots designated and reserved for working employees will not be required to move.

 - Parking is prohibited at metered and permitted spaces on Main Campus roadways between the hours of 8:00 a.m. and 12:00 midnight on home football game

 - Charter Bus Services.
 The Department of Transportation and Parking will assist with chartering service for buses with local companies, subject to the payment of applicable fee(s) described in Parking Fees.

 - Monitor Services.
 The Department of Transportation and Parking will arrange for monitor services for small events upon request of the sponsoring department, subject to the payment of applicable fee(s) described in Parking Fees.

 - Reserving Meters.
 The Department of Transportation and Parking may reserve meter spaces for an event, subject to the payment of applicable fee(s) described in Parking Fees.